Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: Conclusion

 However, the existence of both inner and outer horizons does not necessarily imply that the two new features must occur in the OS collapse.
-In fact, for regular black holes, which necessarily have two horizons, their OS collapse has no apparent-horizon left vertex, nor any bounce.
+In fact, for regular black holes, which necessarily have two horizons, their OS collapse has no apparent-horizon minimum, nor any bounce.
 Instead, the collapse exhibits a soft landing: the surface approaches $R\to 0$ only asymptotically in proper time, while $R_{\rm AH}(R)$ tends to a finite limiting radius.
-Furthermore, the NEC-based monotonicity result for regular centers implies a monotone apparent-horizon trajectory and excludes any left vertex.
-This allows to prove a no-go theorem that regular black holes with Minkowski core necessarily violate the NEC.
+Furthermore, the NEC-based monotonicity result for regular centers implies a monotone apparent-horizon trajectory and excludes any minimum.
+This allows us to prove a no-go theorem that regular black holes with Minkowski core necessarily violate the NEC.
 We explicitly illustrate the OS collapse of regular black holes in EMS in Appendix \ref{app:EMS}.
-As another explicit example, we showed in Appendix \ref{sec:BI} that the critical Einstein-Born-Infeld exterior also exhibits neither a bounce nor a vertex.
+As another explicit example, we showed in Appendix \ref{sec:BI} that the critical Einstein-Born-Infeld exterior also exhibits neither a bounce nor an apparent-horizon minimum.